 The British developed the "creeping attack" to overcome these deficiencies.
 One antisubmarine ship would maintain sonar contact with the sub while guiding a second antisubmarine ship that closed in at low speed with its own active sonar turned off.
 This form of attack was extremely difficult for the submarine to evade.

 An important technology associated with sonar was the device the

 British called the chemical recorder.
 This was a rotating drum of

-the paper that allowed the operator to directly read off the range rate
+allowed the operator to directly read off the range rate and

 antisubmarine fire control.

-rush to the last contact point, drop lots of depth charges, and wish for
+to rush to the last contact point, drop lots of depth charges, and

-luck.
-The ability to predict the submarine's motion contributed to the
+wish for luck.
+The ability to predict the submarine's motion

 Later in the war, high-frequency sonar was developed that was capable of detecting objects as small as contact mines.
 This was coupled to frequency modulation (FM) that allowed the sonar to carry out an effective short-range search.
 The sound beam swept a range of frequency as it swept in bearing, so that the bearing of a return signal could be determined by its frequency alone.
 Thus a nondirectional hydrophone could be used for the return signal, avoiding the need to pause at each bearing to wait for the return.
 Such sonar was fitted to American submarines towards the end of the war, which allowed them to penetrate minefields protecting the Sea of Japan.
 This was a considerable shock to the Japanese, who had assumed that the Sea of Japan was a safe haven for their merchant shipping.